Imagine waking up, looking in the mirror, and seeing clear, glowing skin. No breakouts. No redness. Just a fresh, healthy complexion.

 How To Take Herbal Tinctures Internally

-Notes: For stubborn acne or hormonal breakouts, combine burdock root, dandelion, and milk thistle tinctures for a powerful detox blend.
+Notes: For stubborn acne or hormonal breakouts, use this.
+Combine burdock root, dandelion, and milk thistle tinctures for a powerful detox blend.

 Topical Use: A Natural Acne Fighter

 Not all tinctures are just for drinking!
-Some herbs have strong antibacterial and anti-inflammatory effects when applied directly to the skin.
+Some herbs have strong antibacterial and anti-inflammatory effects.
+So, it is applied directly to the skin.
 This can help with acne, redness, and even eczema.

 How To Use Herbal Tinctures On The Skin